mosip/id-authentication/kernel/kernel-auditmanager-api/Readme.md

 **The response will be true is audit request is successful, otherwise false**

-**If there is any error which occurs while encryption and decryption, it will be thrown as Exception.**

 **Exceptions to be handled while using this functionality:**